mwyau/python-opencv-smile-detector/README.md

 # Smile Detector with Sense HAT
-A simple face and smile detector to be used with Raspberry Pi Sense HAT.
+A simple face and smile detector for Raspberry Pi and Sense HAT.

 ## Requirements